shyamtala003/node-express-setup/README.md

 - `dev`: Runs the application in development mode with Prettier formatting.
 - `staging`: Runs the application in staging mode.
 - `production`: Runs the application in production mode.
+- `lint`: Runs ESLint to check for code quality issues.

 ## Environment Variables